epicosy/phd_thesis/scripts/README.md

    - Only include CVEs that affect applications (not operating systems or hardware)
    - Only include CVEs with primary weakness types (CWEs)
 2. Load CVE data from the NVD JSON data feeds using the nvdutils library
-3. Load CWE properties data including vulnerability mapping and abstraction
+3. Load CWE properties data including vulnerability mapping and abstraction using pydantic_cwe
 4. Filter the CVEs based on the defined criteria
 5. For each matching CVE:
    - Extract the CWE IDs associated with the CVE
+   - Filter for code-related weaknesses based on:
+     - Implementation phases (introduction or mitigation)
+     - Code examples
+     - Detection methods (static analysis, dynamic analysis, etc.)
+     - Related software attack patterns
    - Select the most appropriate CWE ID based on:
      - Vulnerability mapping (skipping DISCOURAGED mappings)
      - Abstraction level (preferring more specific abstractions like Variant over more general ones like Class)